 Create an Azure DNS private zone using Azure PowerShell

-This tutorial walks you through the steps to create your first private DNS zone and record using Azure PowerShell.
+This article walks you through the steps to create your first private DNS zone and record using Azure PowerShell.

 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.
 To publish a private DNS zone to your virtual network, you specify the list of virtual networks that are allowed to resolve records within the zone.
-These are called resolution virtual networks.
-You may also specify a virtual network for which Azure DNS maintains hostname records whenever a VM is created, changes IP, or is deleted.
-This is called a registration virtual network.
+These are called linked virtual networks.
+When autoregistration is enabled, Azure DNS also updates the zone records whenever a virtual machine is created, changes its' IP address, or is deleted.